luerhard/chapter_regression_and_artifical/main.md

 ---
 ```

-Table @tbl:logreg shows the results of the logistic regression.
+Table @tbl:logreg shows the results of the logistic regression.\todo{Sinnvolle Tabellenbeschreibung}
 Country dummy variables are ommitted for reasons of clarity.
-We see highly significant effects for all variables except gender with age, self-placement on the left-right scale, and conservation being positively correlated whereas education, satisfaction with income, religiosity and self-transcendence are negatively correlated with reject_bin, our dichotomous measure for attitudes towards immigration.
+We see highly significant effects for all variables except gender with age, self-placement on the left-right scale, and conservation being positively correlated whereas education, satisfaction with income, religiosity and self-transcendence are negatively correlated with rejection of immigration.
 Except for the non-significance of gender our results are generally comparable to @davidov:ExplainingAttitudesImmigration.2012.
 That said, we use a drastically simplified model and would not advise to draw any substantial conlusions from it.
 We use this model only for didactic purposes.